Martin-Niemann/gtk-glider-clone/README.md

 * Fetch stories and show them as cards in a list.

+### Building inside an ARM-based Debian Sid container running in Distrobox

+Building and running the app from inside a Debian Sid container in Distrobox currently works on my OnePlus 6 running postmarketOS, though gestures in the app are broken.

+#### Debian dependencies

+`build-essential pkg-config libglib2.0-dev libpango1.0-dev libgraphene-1.0-dev libgtk-4-dev libadwaita-1-dev`

 ### Building on ARM postmarketOS edge

 The app currently builds on my Oneplus 6, but segfaults when run.
 This is when builing with and without `export RUSTFLAGS="-C target-feature=-crt-static"`.